Contributing¶

 Prefer uv over pip in documentation¶

-Documentation and install pages must use uv as the default package installer.
-When showing how to install the package, use uv tool install (for CLI tools) or uv pip install (for libraries/extras).
-Alternative installers (pip, pipx, etc.) may appear as secondary options in tab sets or dedicated sections, but uv must be the primary/default command shown.
+Documentation and install pages must use uv as the default installer (uv tool install for CLI tools, uv pip install for libraries/extras).
+Other installers may appear as secondary options, but uv must be primary.

 uv flags in CI workflows¶